bluepersia/FluidScale/README.md

 ## ⚓️ Custom Scroll Anchoring

 By default, the engine will override scroll anchoring behavior.
-To disable:
+It keeps track of the element closest to the fixation point (default is `top`), and maintains the position.
+I find this to be more accurate than the default browser algorithm.

+If you don't like it:

 ```js
 fluidScale({ scrollFix: false });
 ```

 Firefox doesn't like overrides, resulting in jitter.
-I prefer the custom algorithm, but you essentially have the choice which jitter you want - the default, or FluidScale's.
-The final position is more accurate with FluidScale, I believe.
+You essentially have the choice which jitter you prefer.
 You can disable it for Firefox specifically:

 ```js